Actions and States for intermediate learners

 - Verbs of cognition

 Action verbs (also known as active verbs) usually refer to actions we do (physically or mentally), events that occur, or ongoing processes.
 They typically describe activities or events that have a definite start and end.

 We cannot normally use state verbs in continuous forms.

 Verbs That Can Be Both

-Some verbs can be either active or stative depending on the context.
-The meaning of these verbs is then different.
+Some verbs can be either active or stative depending on the context, and their meaning can differ.
 For example: